They say…

 Date: 18 September 2000

-Another review from the written for the pioneering Oxford Database (OBBD).
+Another review from the written for the pioneering Oxford Bottled Beer Database (OBBD).
 I’ve left it uncorrected — so please read it in that historical spirit.
 A beer from a classic historic brewery which is thankfully still around 16 years on.
 Unlike the Pitfield Beer Shop, where I bought my review bottle.

-of Adelaide were the last bastion of craft in Australia for many years, doggedly sticking with their range of idiosyncratic bottle-conditioned ales while the rest of this vast country succumbed to corporate lager.
-Like a number of other world-class speciality breweries, they have a very distinctive character that includes some characteristics which, on their own, might be seen as unpleasant and undesirable but, when properly balanced, add immensely to the interest and enjoyment of the product.
+Coopers of Adelaide were the last bastion of craft brewing in Australia for many years, doggedly sticking with their range of idiosyncratic bottle-conditioned ales while the rest of this vast country succumbed to corporate lager.
+Like a number of other world-class speciality breweries, they have a very distinctive house character that includes some characteristics which, on their own, might be seen as unpleasant and undesirable but, when properly balanced, add immensely to the interest and enjoyment of the product.

 In the brewery’s flagship Sparkling Ale and well-loved Stout, these qualities co-exist with other strong, rich flavours, but in the present lesser-known and more delicately flavoured product, picked up at the Pitfield Beer Shop, they are much more prominent.

 Poured clear, the pale ale is actually an extremely pale yellow colour; swirled round the bottle and poured with the plentiful sediment, as is traditional, it takes on a more peachy hue.
-It has a marvellously thick, rocky and long-lasting head and an intriguingly strong nose, with yeast, banana (another characteristic) and a definite tang of seaweed.
+It has a marvellously thick, rocky and long-lasting head and an intriguingly strong nose, with yeast, banana (another house characteristic) and a definite tang of seaweed.

 In the mouth, it’s noticeably less complex and more delicate than Sparkling Ale, predominantly toffeeish malt behind the very lively carbonation, and as the beer settles, the salty vegetal taste comes through more clearly.
-A developing hop character is distinctly bitter but also refreshingly rounded, and the hops continuing into the finish along with slight mineral hints.
+A developing hop character is distinctly but also refreshingly rounded, and the hops continuing into the finish along with slight mineral hints.

 Leave a Reply